Rent-To-Own Homes: How the Process Works

 Entering into a rent-to-own agreement is a legally binding contract between the landlord/owner and tenant/potential buyer.
 It’s important to be thorough in the process to avoid legal issues later on.

-While an agent isn’t as necessary as a traditional mortgage transaction, they can help contact and find owners willing to enter an RTO agreement.
+While a real estate agent isn’t necessary for an RTO home, they can help contact and find owners willing to enter an RTO agreement.

 There are a few real estate sites that specialize in RTO listings which can make it easier to find willing owners in your area.
+RTO listings are also typically posted on social media sites, Zillow and Craigslist.
 You can also contact property owners or landlords of existing rentals or properties that have been for sale for over six months to inquire about the possibility of an RTO agreement.

 Once all parties have agreed upon the terms, sign the rent-to-own agreement and fulfill any upfront fees or down payment requirements.
 Notarizing these contracts isn't required, but it can be a helpful layer of protection.